PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-2.md

 [^14]: Snelling 2021b.

-{{% image `/img/2024/07/tonto2/Fig_1_geologic_column.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto2/Fig_1_geologic_column.png` `aside-xl-wide` %}}

-*Figure 1.* Comparison for interpretations of the geologic column by leading flood geology advocates.
+**Figure 1.** Comparison for interpretations of the geologic column by leading flood geology advocates.
 This does not include any time for initial erosion.
 Snelling (2023) proposes a “prolonged period (days or more) in which there was a significant amount of continental-scale erosion to bevel the Precambrian (pre-Flood) land surface to produce the Great Unconformity”.

+{{% /image %}}

 First considering the flow rates, geologists recognize that high flow rates forming large deposits have occurred.
 Are they comparable?
 Just as after a car accident, it is possible to examine the wreckage and estimate how fast the cars were moving, we can estimate how fast the flow was moving that caused a sand deposit by examining it.
 A global catastrophic flood would certainly be larger than typical floods that have occurred around the world in our lifetimes.
 In this case, like many others, the present is not the entire key to the past.
 Dr. Paul Carling and Dr. Xuanmei Fan[^15] describe examples of this in the geologic record known as “megafloods” or “superfloods”.
 Such rare events have occurred and left distinctive deposits.
 Such floods move sediments at rates similar to what Snelling claims for Noah’s flood.
 Such large flows are high unidirectional events that extended over broad areas.
 Grains from such events are unusual.
 Carling and Fan[^16] report that they are “distinctive, being dominated by comminuted (smashed) grain-size distributions, which contrast to the sediment deposits of more moderate floods”.